Gwayaboy/PE-GHCP-Azure/README.md

 ### 3. Exercise 2: Deploying a Web Application with @azure
+- **Objective**:
-- **Objective**: Use GitHub Copilot @azure to deploy a web application to Azure.
+ Use GitHub Copilot @azure to deploy a web application to Azure.
 - **Steps**:
   1. **Create a New Project**: Initialize a new web application project (e.g., using Node.js or Python).

 - **Outcome**: Participants will deploy a web application to Azure using GitHub Copilot.

-### 4. Exercise 3: Implementing CI/CD with GitHub Actions (30 minutes)
+### 4. Exercise 3: Implementing CI/CD with GitHub Actions
+- **Objective**:
-- **Objective**: Set up a CI/CD pipeline using GitHub Actions and GitHub Copilot.
+Set up a CI/CD pipeline using GitHub Actions and GitHub Copilot.
 - **Steps**:
-  1. **Create a GitHub Repository**: Push the web application project to a new GitHub repository.
-  2. **Set Up GitHub Actions**: Use GitHub Copilot to create a GitHub Actions workflow for continuous integration and deployment.
-  3. **Test the Pipeline**: Make a code change and observe the CI/CD pipeline in action.
 - **Outcome**: Participants will have a CI/CD pipeline set up for their web application.

-### 5. Wrap-Up and Q&A (30 minutes)
-- **Review**: Summarize key learnings and discuss challenges faced during the exercises.
-- **Q&A**: Open floor for questions and feedback.

 ---